Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 View our ward map.

-Agendas and minutes can be e-mailed by registering through the "Notify Me" page on this website or by request by contacting the City Clerk.
+Agendas can be e-mailed by registering through the "Notify Me" page on this website or by request by contacting the City Clerk.

 The City Clerk prepares the monthly calendar of meetings.
 If you have any questions about the meetings contact the City Clerk's Office.